 Cyclopharm continues to make progress in developing new indications for Technegas.
 Other disease states beyond PE, which include COPD, asthma, CTEPH, lung transplants and lung cancer, offer significant market opportunities for Technegas.
-These are currently being targeted through clinical studies, such as the recently completed Chinese COPD trials.
-We estimate that the global COPD market alone is 30 times the size of the PE market.
-Technegas has the potential to be used not only for early diagnosis of COPD but also on a recurrent basis for COPD management.

-In January 2016, we were delighted to announce positive preliminary trial results from our ongoing clinical trial in China, targeting the use of Technegas for the diagnosis of COPD.
-Specifically, the preliminary results of the trials showed Technegas was effective at diagnosing the extent of emphysema in trial patients and at an earlier stage of the disease than standard diagnostic methods.
+These indications are currently being targeted through clinical studies, such as the recently completed Chinese COPD trials.
+Preliminary results of the trials showed Technegas was effective at diagnosing the extent of emphysema in trial patients and at an earlier stage of the disease than standard diagnostic methods.
 Technegas was also more accurate at measuring impairment in lung function and therefore better able to monitor the effectiveness of treatment.